dahlke/terrasnek/README.md

 Admin Endpoints without any worry of error, and you will not have any run limits.

+Due to those limitations, this library does not currently test the full suite of tests in CircleCI.
+It is recommended that you run the tests locally before submitting pull requests, or at the very least, verify all of the tests that touch code you are contributing.

 ###### Running Specific Tests

 The test suite takes a long time to execute fully, since there is a lot of async work, and waiting